Ndife/review-dashboard/README.md

     - **Quotas**: The Places API is expensive and rate-limited.
     - **Staleness**: Google reviews don't update instantly.
 4.  **Recommendation**: Implement a nightly cron job in the NestJS backend to sync Google Reviews into our Postgres `Review` table, normalizing them to match the Hostaway schema (Scale 1-5 -> Scale 1-10).
 This avoids hitting the Google API on every page load.

+---

+## 🔮 Future Improvements (Production Readiness)

+If this were a real production application, the following would be immediate next steps:

+1.  **Authentication & Authorization**: Currently, the dashboard is open.
+I would implement **NextAuth.js** (frontend) and **Passport.js/JWT Guards** (backend) to restrict access to `POST`/`PATCH` endpoints.
+2.  **E2E Testing**: Add Cypress or Playwright tests to validate the full "View Listing -> Visit Dashboard -> Hide Review -> Verify Listing" flow.
+3.  **SWR/React Query**: Replace `useEffect` fetching with a dedicated data-fetching library for better caching and revalidation.